 Senate Bill 5, passed by Ohio’s republican legislature and signed by Governor Kasich in 2011, mandated merit pay for teachers statewide as part of a broader attempt to reform teacher compensation and limit collective bargaining rights of all public employees.
 Senate Bill 5 was later overturned by voter referendum.

-In Ohio, only the Cleveland Metropolitan School District has implemented a compensation system centered around performance.
-Instead of dispensing with the salary schedule as Reynoldsburg originally proposed, the Cleveland plan – codified in state law – allows teachers to move up the salary scale by earning “achievement credits” that accumulate year by year.
+In Ohio, only the Cleveland Metropolitan School District and a small handful of other districts (including Oakwood City Schools, Perrysburg Schools and Liberty-Benton Local Schools) have implemented compensation systems centered around performance.
+In Cleveland’s case, instead of dispensing with the salary schedule as Reynoldsburg originally proposed, the Cleveland plan – codified in state law – allows teachers to move up the salary scale by earning “achievement credits” that accumulate year by year.
 It takes 15 credits to get a bump to the next salary level.
 Thus far, credits can only be earned through evaluation ratings, but the plan calls for introducing other professional markers that will also award credits, such as additional education or professional development – as long as it directly pertains to the teacher’s performance of his job.